-3. Preventive care: Pharmacists usually have access to the community and probably recognize an illness in the community sooner than others.
+Pharmacists usually have access to the community and probably recognize an illness in the community sooner than others.
 This can be of help to accountable care organizations (ACOs).
-Pharmacists aid in identifying candidates for vaccine and simultaneously provide the immunization services.
+Pharmacists aid in identifying candidates for vaccines and simultaneously provide immunization services.

-4. Medication reconciliation: Pharmacists help patients in clearing the doubts and discrepancies along with explanation of benefits of the medication.
+Pharmacists help patients in clearing the doubts and discrepancies along with an explanation of the benefits of the medication.
 This is especially done for patients who have a chance of relapse.

 With ACOs and PCMHs (patient-centered medical homes) slowly gaining prominence, pharmacists are being looked at as those who will be able to deliver effective patient care.
 It is also being corroborated that reimbursement policies must be aligned towards giving incentives to generously utilize pharmacists for providing the best healthcare quality to patients.